By Douglas Ahern , 2011, and 2013.

 The Last of the Tube Amps

 For 1966, Magnatone came out with a new guitar amplifier line called the Pro Series.
 These amplifiers were designed with hopes of competing directly with Fender.
 They even resembled Fender's line complete with black tolex, silver accents, and a long thin control panel at the top front of the amp.
+This line of amplifiers were sold along side the Custom Amplifiers (M7,M10,M12,M15) and the small budget Starlite amplifiers.
+Production of these amplifiers ended around 1968.

 In January 1969, the trade-name of Magnatone would yet again be part of an asset list in the acquisition (or merger) of Estey by The Programmed Learning Corporation.
 The parent corporation would take a new name, the Electro-Learner Corporation, and Estey Musical Inst.
 Corp. kept its name and was a "division of Electro-Learner, Corp.".
 Major individual shareholders were Arthur Schmoyer (21%), Jay Levine (17%), and both Stan Green and Knazick each with 14% of the newly formed parent corporation.
 Commercial Credit managed to get themselves out of owning enough interest in Estey to really care about it, and that left Levine, Green, and Knazick the freedom to reinstall Stan and Sonny as president and vice-president, just like the old days.
 The merger seemed to have been a deal of trading shares between the two companies, which means that no cash exchanged hands (because there wasn't any!), and this was probably just a way for to keep the ball rolling to set the stage for a stock offering, which occurred in March 1969.